Jamie Oliver Chicken Balti Recipe

 • 100 g (1/2 cup) low-fat natural yoghurt, plus extra to serve

-• 1/2 a bunch of fresh coriander
+• 1/2 bunch of fresh coriander

-🍲 How To Make Jamie Oliver Chicken Balti
+How To Make Jamie Oliver Chicken Balti

-3. Cook the spices and onions: Drizzle 2 tablespoons of oil into a large non-stick pan over medium heat.
-Add the cinnamon stick, bay leaves, and cardamom pods.
-Stir for 1 minute to release their flavors.
-Then add the chopped onions.
-Reduce the heat slightly and fry for 15 minutes, or until the onions are softened but not colored.
+Peel and finely chop your onions.
+Heat the oil in a large non-stick pan over medium heat, then add the cinnamon stick, bay leaves, and crushed cardamom pods.
+Let them sizzle for a minute to release their oils.
+Stir in the onions and reduce the heat slightly.
+Cook for about 15 minutes until soft but not browned.

 Jamie Oliver Chicken Balti Recipe